hasura/ndc-qdrant/README.md

 You can pass in a search vector to the vector parameter, which is a flat list of floats.
 This will typically be the output from some embedding model, and it will return results ordered by closest match.
 You'll likely want to ensure that you are passing a limit on all your queries.

 You can also pass in an array of ID's to the positive and negative parameters to provide example data-points.
 This is an easy way to get recommendations without having to manage or deal with passing around entire vectors.
 If you know the ID of some positive and negative data-points, you can simply pass the ID's.
 You must provide at least 1 positive example when using this.
 You can provide a list of positive examples, a list of positive and a list of negative, but you cannot provide only a list of negative examples.

+You can read more about these parameters [here](https://qdrant.tech/documentation/concepts/search/)